Child fossil find in South Africa sheds light on enigmatic hominids

 - 'Superman crawl' -

-One section of the passage required explorers lie flat and pull themselves through with their hands stretched out ahead in a "Superman crawl", and then climb over a ridge dubbed the Dragon’s Back, caver Mathabela Tsikoane told AFP.
+One section required explorers lie flat and pull themselves through with their hands stretched out ahead in a "Superman crawl", and then climb over a ridge dubbed the Dragon’s Back, caver Mathabela Tsikoane told AFP.

 "For a person that doesn't cave, it’s very, very difficult," he said.
 "You have to literally push yourself through."